Learn the Ways to Pay for Alzheimer’s and Dementia Care

 Single vs. Married: Different Situations When Applying for Medicaid

-Medicaid applicants that are single face a much harder road in becoming Medicaid eligible in New Jersey.
-The State has strict requirements for eligibility that forces many to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.
+Medicaid applicants that are single face a much harder time in becoming Medicaid eligible in New Jersey.
+The state has strict requirements for eligibility that forces single persons to spend down a significant portion of their assets to become eligible unless you know the secrets to protecting those assets.

-Some single individuals seek to gift assets to trusted friends outside the family in an attempt to qualify for Medicaid.
-This typically occurs when the individual is diagnosed with Alzheimer’s, a stroke or another major illness and knows they will need long term care very soon.
-Unfortunately, federal law provides that the “look-back period” is now five years, extended from what used to be only three years.
-This means that when applying for Medicaid, the State is allowed to look back at your finances from up to five years prior.
+Some single individuals seek to gift assets to trusted friends outside the family to qualify for Medicaid.
+This typically occurs when the individual is diagnosed with Alzheimer’s, a stroke or another major illness and knows they will need long-term care very soon.
+Unfortunately, federal law now provides that the “look-back period” is now five years, extended from what used to be only three years.
+This means that when applying for Medicaid, the State can look back at your finances for up to five years prior to application.
 If you have gifted assets within this period, these gifts still count against you for Medicaid qualification purposes.

-Some may think that no way will NJ look back at an asset given away three or four years ago, but let me be clear: I guarantee they will.
-It is important to plan for your long term care and qualifying for Medicaid today.
+Some may think there is no way NJ will look back at an asset given away three or four years ago but let me be clear: I guarantee they will.
+It is important to plan for your long-term care and qualify for Medicaid today.
 Nobody has a crystal ball that can see into the future.
 We don’t know what the future has in store for us.
-Who knows how long it will be before you or your loved one needs some sort of long term care?
+Who knows how long it will be before you or your loved one needs some sort of long-term care?
 Planning today is the safest way to ensure eligibility.
-We need to start the five year clock; the sooner the better, especially when diagnosed with an early on-set condition or significant age.
+We need to start the five-year clock; the sooner the better, especially when diagnosed with an early on-set condition or significant age.

-For those of you that are single, focusing on your income should be your first priority.
+For those of you who are single, focusing on your income should be your priority.
 You must keep in mind income from all sources needs to be considered.
 This includes social security, pensions, annuities, VA benefits, etc.